 Notre Dame head coach Mike Brey sits down for an exclusive four-part interview marking his 10-year contract extension.
 Part four focuses on Brey's tenure at Notre Dame, the program's success and a look back at some of his top players.

-For the past 13 years roaming the Irish sidelines, Brey has steadily, and with little fanfare, put his stamp on the Notre Dame basketball program.
-Over the course of his 13-year head coaching tenure, Brey has built a program that is respected for its consistency on an annual basis.
+For the past 14 years, Brey has steadily, and with little fanfare, put his stamp on the Notre Dame basketball program.
+Over the course of his tenure, Brey has built a program that is respected for its consistency on an annual basis.
 One of the most well-liked coaches in the college game today, he is most admired by his coaching peers for the teams he produces and the manner in which he goes about his business.

-In some ways, Brey's career has almost come full circle since the announcement in the fall of 2012 that Notre Dame would be making a move to the ACC.
-As Notre Dame alumni and fans get used to the idea of the Irish playing in the ACC, in many ways, it's even harder for Brey to fathom as well.
+As Irish alumni and fans were getting used to the idea of Notre Dame playing in the ACC, in many ways, it's was harder for Brey to fathom as well.
 As he has pointed out on many occasions, never in his wildest dreams could he have imagined himself "coaching in the ACC at Notre Dame."

-Over the course of his 18-year head coaching career and his 13 seasons with the Irish, Brey has quietly amassed an impressive resume that includes 13 20-win seasons and 11 NCAA tournament appearances and nearly 400 career wins.
+Over the course of his 19-year head coaching career and his 14 seasons with the Irish, Brey has quietly amassed an impressive resume that includes 13 20-win seasons and 11 NCAA tournament appearances and nearly 400 career wins and 300 victories at Notre Dame.
 He has a program that he can truly call his own and one that defines his coaching style and character.